senlin/so-responsive-content/readme.txt

 The plugin only contains 38 strings (of which many only 1 word); it would be a awesome if you can help me translate it into other languages!

-* Dutch translation (nl_NL) by [Piet Bos](http://profiles.wordpress.org/senlin/) (last updated November 28, 2013 - 0.3.3)
+* Dutch translation (nl_NL) by [Piet Bos](http://profiles.wordpress.org/senlin/) (last updated April 10, 2014 - 2014.4.10)
 * Serbian translation (sr_RS) by Borisa Djuraskovic (last updated November 28, 2013 - 0.3.3)

 == Screenshots ==
-1. SO Responsive Content back end Visual Editor.
+1. SO Responsive Content back end Visual Editor pre WP 3.9.
+2. SO Responsive Content back end Visual Editor post WP 3.9.
-2. SO Responsive Content back end Text Editor.
+3. SO Responsive Content back end Text Editor.
-3. SO Responsive Content front end large (>1280px).
+4. SO Responsive Content front end large (>1280px).
-4. SO Responsive Content front end medium (>768px <1280px).
+5. SO Responsive Content front end medium (>768px <1280px).
-5. SO Responsive Content front end small (<768px).
+6. SO Responsive Content front end small (<768px).

 == Changelog ==

-= 2014.1.20 =
+= 2014.04.10 =

+* compatible with TinyMCE 4.x
+* added different instructions/images for WP pre/post 3.9
-* run test for WP 3.9 release due to upgrade to TinyMCE 4.x
+* additional screenshot of Formats dropdown for WP post 3.9
+* updated language files

 = 2013.12.27 =